fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to the Quran, one day, Noah received a revelation from God, in which he was told that no one would believe the message now aside from those who have already submitted to God.
 Noah's frustration at the defiance of his people led him to ask God to not leave even one sinner upon earth.

-Although there is no proof that God accepted his prayer (as there are many examples of accepted prayers, such as in case of Yunus, Lut (Lot), Suleyman (Solomon) etc., even Noah's prayer in some other shape was accepted), God decreed that a terrible flood would come (and yet, Qur'an doesn't say it came to cover the whole Earth) and He ordered Noah to build a ship (Fulk) which would save him and the believers from this dreadful calamity.
+Although there is no proof that God accepted his prayer (as there are many examples of accepted prayers, such as in case of Yunus, Lut (Lot), Suleyman (Solomon) etc., even Noah's prayer in some other shape was accepted), God decreed that a terrible flood would come (and yet, Quran doesn't say it came to cover the whole Earth) and He ordered Noah to build a ship (Fulk) which would save him and the believers from this dreadful calamity.

 Ever obedient to God's instructions, Noah went out in search of material with which to build the vessel.
 When Noah began building the Ark, the people who saw him at work laughed at him even more than before.
 Their conclusion was that he was surely a madman – they could not find any other reason why a man would build a huge vessel when no sea or river was nearby.
 Although Noah was now very old, the continued to work tirelessly until, at last, the Ship was finished.

 ### Noah's Family

 Little is known of Noah's personal history before his call to prophecy.
 However, Ibn Kathir records him to have been the son of Lamech and grandson of Methuselah, one of the patriarchs from the Generations of Adam.
-Noah was neither the leader of the tribe nor a very rich man but, even before being called to prophecy, he worshiped God faithfully and was, in the words of the Qur'an, "a devotee most grateful".
+Noah was neither the leader of the tribe nor a very rich man but, even before being called to prophecy, he worshiped God faithfully and was, in the words of the Quran, "a devotee most grateful".

 Noah was married to a woman whose name is not mentioned in the Quran.
 Islamic scholars agree that Noah had four sons whose names were Ham, Shem, Yam and Japheth.
 According to the Quran, one of Noah's sons was a disbeliever who refused to come aboard the Ark, instead preferring to climb a mountain, where he drowned.
 It is agreed among most Islamic scholars that Yam was the one who drowned; the other three remained believers.

 The Quran states that Noah's wife was not a believer with him so she did not join him; neither did one of Noah's sons (Yam), who was secretly a disbeliever but had pretended faith in front of Noah.
-The sons of Noah are not expressly mentioned in the Qur'an, except for the fact that one of the sons was among the people who did not follow his own father, not among the believers and thus was washed away in the flood.
-Also the Qur'an indicates a great calamity, enough to have destroyed Noah's people, but to have saved him and his generations to come.
-Noah's wife is referred to in the Qur'an as an evil woman.
+The sons of Noah are not expressly mentioned in the Quran, except for the fact that one of the sons was among the people who did not follow his own father, not among the believers and thus was washed away in the flood.
+Also the Quran indicates a great calamity, enough to have destroyed Noah's people, but to have saved him and his generations to come.
+Noah's wife is referred to in the Quran as an evil woman.
 When God emphasizes upon the notion that everyone is for themselves on the Day of Judgement and that marital relations will not be to your aid when the judgement takes place.

 In contrast, the wife of the Pharaoh of the Exodus, Asiya, and Mary, the mother of Jesus, are referred to as among the best of women.
 This adds to the notion that, on the Last Day, everyone will be judged according to their own deeds.
 The "Stories of The Prophets" explain that the son who declined to embark was a non-believer.